Speak Softly And Carry A Really Big Stick!

 I am not against the efforts that are underway and I do appreciate the work of our brave armed services.
 I am against wars in which we offer our young as potential casualties because we choose rules of engagement that cause Americans to die.
 I say we either fight to win and we fight the war like it is a war and not a police action, or we get the hell out.
 Each American who perishes in battle needs to have a tribunal about how his death will be eliminated in the next round.
 No American deaths are acceptable....PERIOD!
 No mistakes about American lives are permitted!

 Win and leave would be my strategy in ending the Afghanistan conflict, which continues regardless of Obama's declarations, and of course the worldwide ISIS war.
 Let the peace-keepers then come in when the battle is over and the dead and maimed need caring.
 Let them all be from other nations.
 If we engage, our mission should be get in, win, and then get our warriors out, and bring the peace-keepers in.
 I don't have access to the information that the President has available so I don't see all that he sees.
-BUt, we have not won much of anything recently and our country is now threatened from within.
+But, we have not won much of anything recently and our country is now threatened from within.
+Our borders are open to terrorists and anybody with a grudge against America.

 Something is wrong when we can't win or choose not to win against puny little countries.
 Even sillier is giving them billions of dollars to stockpile nuclear bombs to use against us.
 What's wrong is that we either have chosen bad wars or we have chosen not to win.
 And when I am your Congressman, and we finally have a President who loves America, that crap will end.